What Differentiates One Dog Trainer & Behavior Specialist From Another?

 Unfortunately there are many unethical and dishonest people in the industry because there is not a regulatory body to crack down on ignorant, inhumane and nefarious dog trainers so the onus is left on the pet parent.
 Therefore you will have to do a little legwork to find the right company, dog trainer, behavior modification specialist and fit.
 Many times the certification designation listed on a dog trainer’s website is not what it seems to be.
 After you call to verify their certifications you may come to realize that they are not certified by any independent council such as the IAABC or CCPDT or their level of affiliation is misleading and incorrectly stated on their web site altogether.
 It is very important to do thorough homework about a dog trainer and their company; after all, this is your pet and part of your family.
-You wouldn’t send your child off to a college without researching it thoroughly would you?
+You wouldn’t send your child off to a nursery school without researching it thoroughly would you?
 The teacher qualifications you would look for before sending your child off to school are the same with your pet: the quality of education, teachers, staff, experience and teaching style, how long the teachers or institution have been in the industry, trustworthiness, honesty, ethics, awards, recognition, results, professionalism and positive reinforcement and not choking or punishing your child for the results of their efforts …etc. Certainly not anyone who practices corporal punishment.

 Do your homework and know your dog trainer.